FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 Geotagged? above), then that means, that you're not interested on tag value itself -what you wish to see is, if particular tag is defined or not. <u>Note:</u> You won't be able to edit such tag in <font class="blue">Workspace</font> view.<br><br>
-<font class="red">±</font> -if tag name ends with this character (see
+<font class="red">Â±</font> -if tag name ends with this character (see
-Type± in main screenshot above), then you'll be allowed to enter multiple values for single tag at once (i.e. keywords and similar).
+TypeÂ± in main screenshot above), then you'll be allowed to enter multiple values for single tag at once (i.e. keywords and similar).
 Of course, you can't use this feature for any tag, so read (Iptc &amp; Xmp) metadata documentation to findout what tags support multi-values.
-Btw. you can get ± character with Alt+0177 (typing 0177 on numerical keyboard, while pressing Alt key).<br>
+Btw. you can get Â± character with Alt+0177 (typing 0177 on numerical keyboard, while pressing Alt key).<br>
 <br>
 <u>Note:</u> I might use further special ending characters in future, so try to avoid their usage at the end (or start) of tag names.<br>